Territorial and Reserve Forces Act 1907: First World War

-The outbreak of the First World War in August 1914 saw the Act and its principal issue, the Territorial Force, put to the sternest of tests; the regular Expeditionary Force of six divisions was quickly sent to the Continent, where, facing overwhelming odds, they secured the left flank of the French Army.
+The outbreak of the First World War in August 1914 saw the act and its principal issue, the Territorial Force, put to the sternest of tests; the regular Expeditionary Force of six divisions was quickly sent to the Continent, where, facing overwhelming odds, they secured the left flank of the French Army.
 Of the 90,000 members of the original BEF deployed in August, four-fifths were dead or wounded by Christmas.
 Meanwhile, as Haldane had envisaged, all 14 Territorial divisions were mobilised; the mobilisation was carried out punctually and the divisions were armed.
 By April 1915, six complete Territorial divisions had deployed to France.
 According to BEF commander in chief, Field Marshal (then) Sir John French, "Without the assistance which the Territorials afforded between October 1914 and June 1915, it would have been impossible to hold the line in France and Belgium."
 For detail both on this and Field Marshal Herbert Kitchener's decision to set up a parallel 'New Army' see main article Territorial Force.

 Subsequent legislation

-The Army (Annual) Act 1909 gave the Territorial Force powers of billeting in private accommodation when embodied.
+The Army (Annual) Act 1909 (9 Edw.
+7. c.
+3) gave the Territorial Force powers of billeting in private accommodation when embodied.